-: 5G UE-dependent Lightweight Device/AR Glasses with connected pose estimating TWS Earbuds/Headphones
+: 5G UE-dependent End Device with connected pose estimating TWS Earbuds/Headphones

-Scenario 2 – Local Decoding and Pre-Rendering on 5G UE, Post-Rendering on Lightweight Device/AR Glasses (ISAR on 5G UE)
+Scenario 2 – Local Decoding and Pre-Rendering on 5G UE, Post-Rendering on End Device (ISAR on 5G UE)

 General

-This scenario is as follows in Figure 4.1-6, referring to a type of “5G WireLess Tethered AR UE” in TR26.998 [2], with the main characteristic that the binaural rendering process is shared between the 5G UE and the Lightweight device/AR glasses.
-The 5G UE connects to Cloud/Edge through an embedded 5G modem, the 5G UE and Lightweight device/AR glasses connect through WiFi or 5G sidelink, maybe through Bluetooth for audio.
-Lightweight device/AR Glasses send(s) Pose Information to 5G UE if needed.
-The 5G UE and the Lightweight device/AR glasses provide the capabilities of decoding and head-tracked rendering (including pose compensation) together.
-More specifically, the 5G UE performs immersive audio decoding, pre-rendering, and re-encoding for transmission to the Lightweight device/AR glasses.
+This scenario is as follows in Figure 4.1-6, referring to a type of “5G WireLess Tethered AR UE” in TR26.998 [4], with the main characteristic that the binaural rendering process is shared between the 5G UE and the End Device (e.g. type 1 or 2).
+The 5G UE connects to Cloud/Edge through an embedded 5G modem, the 5G UE and End Device connect through WiFi or 5G sidelink, maybe through Bluetooth for audio.
+End Device send(s) Pose Information to 5G UE if needed.
+The 5G UE and the End Device provide the capabilities of decoding and head-tracked rendering (including pose compensation) together.
+More specifically, the 5G UE performs immersive audio decoding, pre-rendering, and re-encoding for transmission to the End Device.
 The re-encoding may be using an intermediate ISAR format supporting head-tracked binaural post-rendering.
-The Lightweight device/AR glasses feature a decoder, post-renderer and a pose estimator.
+The End Device features a decoder, post-renderer and a pose estimator.

 Figure